whoami-pantheon/EmailThiefer/README.md

 ## The Ritual of Summoning

-To bring forth the EmailThief, one must perform the ancient rites of preparation.
+To bring forth the EmailThiefer, one must perform the ancient rites of preparation.

 1.  **Carve the Circle:**
     ```bash